varshakumari225/PROJECTS/APB_UVC/ABOUT_APB.md

   //Build phase - Construct the env class using factory
   //Get the virtual interface handle from Test and then set it config db for the env component
   //Run phase - Create an abp_sequence and start it on the apb_sequencer

+  APB_ENV

+  //ENV class will have agent as its sub component
+   //Build phase - Construct agent and get virtual interface handle from test  and pass it down to agent